 Underwriting capacity is provided through a combination of Names and Trade Capital.
-For the 2015 to 2017 underwriting years, underwriting capacity is not provided by any entity within the Ironshore Inc. group of companies.
-For the 2018 and 2019 years of account, Liberty Corporate Capital (Two) Limited, which is ultimately owned by Liberty Mutual Holding Company Inc. (Liberty), has a participation on the Syndicate.
-Liberty is a company domiciled in the USA and it is the ultimate parent of the managing agent, PMA.
+For the 2015 to 2017 underwriting years, underwriting capacity is not provided by any entity within the Liberty Mutual Group.
+For the 2018 and 2019 years of account, Liberty Corporate Capital (Two) Limited, which is ultimately owned by Liberty Mutual Holding Company Inc., has a participation on the Syndicate.
+Liberty Mutual Holding Company Inc. is a company domiciled in the USA and, prior to 20 August 2019, it was the ultimate parent of the managing agent, HMA.
+Underwriting capacity is not provided by any entity in the Hamilton Group.